-- 01. Outfitter Licensing Priority.
-Priority for licensure in any outfitter's operating area may be maintained by submitting a complete application for a license for the ensuing license period before the expiration date of the current license. - 02.
+- O1.
+Outfitter Licensing Priority.
+Priority for licensure in any outfitter's operating area may be maintained by submitting a complete application for a license for the ensuing license period before the expiration date of the current license.
+(4-6-23) - 02.
 Renewal.
-All licenses expire on March 31 and every application for license renewal for an outfitter and designated agent must be complete and include a use report containing an activity, use, and harvest report on the actual use during the preceding year and other information as required by the board. - 03.
+All licenses expire on March 31 and every application for license renewal for an outfitter and designated agent must be complete and include a use report containing an activity, use, and harvest report on the actual use during the preceding year and other information as required by the Board.
+(4-6-23) - 03.
 Penalty Fee.
-When a completed renewal application is filed with the Board after the due date, a penalty fee must be paid before the license is issued. - 04.
+When a completed renewal application is filed with the Board after the due date, a penalty fee must be paid before the license is issued.
+(4-6-23) - 04.
 License Expired and Reinstatement.
-Reinstatement of an expired license will be governed by 67-2614, Idaho Code.
-If an application for reinstatement is not received within six (6) months of expiration of the license, the board may consider the operating area and activities as an available opportunity.
+Reinstatement of an expired license will be governed by Section 67-2614, Idaho Code.
+If an application for reinstatement is not received within six (6) months of expiration of the license, the Board may consider the operating area and activities as an available opportunity.
+(4-6-23)